 Oakland CA | Completed

-Working with Oakland non-profit developer EBALDC, DBA designed this temporary community market, event space, and small business incubator to activate the future site of affordable housing in West Oakland.
+Working with Oakland non-profit developer EBALDC, DBA designed this temporary community market, event space, and small business incubator to activate the future site of in West Oakland.
 The colorful plaza will activate the vacant lot adjacent to the developer’s California Hotel housing and serve as a temporary community amenity until ground is broken on the site for the planned affordable family housing development (also a DBA design).

 The project provides outdoor vendor stalls for local start-up businesses to share and sell products and also includes a performance stage, play zone, outdoor eating area, and several community art installations.